kyunwang/arquaponics/README.md

 > As gemeente Amsterdam (a partner) I would want to know why this place is good for the enviroment, and what they do better.

 ## User scenario
-> Rick CTO of Space&matter wants to know more of the investment of De Ceuvel, and what De Ceuvel does.
+> Rick CTO of Space&matter want to know more of the results that De Ceuvel have made.

 > Marit is a investment agent for the Gemeente Amsterdam.
 She wants to know what kind of benefit De Ceuvel has for Amsterdam and what De Ceuvel have researched and implemented.

 ## (ideal) User flow
 Rick
 > ..
 When Rick arrive at the gate and/or done after having the introductory Rick would be seeing a sign to show me how to get started to see "more" insights in De Ceuvel.
 As Rick progresses he would see recognisable points to use so he can see more.

 Marit
 > ..Marit noticed that there are signs with stickers everywhere.
 She notice that with the application she will find more accomplishments De Ceuvel have achieved.
 With the interaction of these AR she has more insights. afterwards she can visit the website to see everything.